EQAR/deqar-docs/docs/architecture_data_model.md

 ### Providers Not in ETER/OrgReg

 For data not existing in ETER/OrgReg, a new record must be created based on data submitted by an agency.
-In the majority of cases these providers will be higher education institutions which are either based in countries not covered by ETER/OrgReg or alternative providers.
+In the majority of cases these providers will be higher education institutions which are either based in countries not covered by ETER/OrgReg or other providers.

 In order to ensure data quality and avoid record duplication, provider data is always manually screened by EQAR staff and thus needs to be submitted separately and before reports are uploaded for an institution.
 The minimum data needed to create a record is: name official, country of institution and website (the URL of domain).

 Provider data is managed as follows in this case:

 1. As a general policy, DEQAR keeps provider data, including that submitted directly by an agency, stable and unchanged.
-2. If an agency would like to propose a correction or change of data for more than 5 providers,  we are inviting agencies to add the information on the changes in the tab “Update institutions” or “Update alternative providers” in the templates [available here](institution_data.md#how-to-provide-data) respectively and send it to <deqar@eqar.eu>.
+2. If an agency would like to propose a correction or change of data for more than 5 providers,  we are inviting agencies to add the information on the changes in the tab “Update institutions” or “Update other providers” in the templates [available here](institution_data.md#how-to-provide-data) respectively and send it to <deqar@eqar.eu>.
 For changes of data on less than 5 providers, please contact the EQAR secretariat with a description of the change (i.e. a new name, closure date of the provider, new website etc.) at the above mentioned email address.
 3. Local identifiers may be added to any provider record and managed by agencies through the administrative interface (see [Provider Identifiers](#provider-identifiers) above).
 4. The EQAR Secretariat reserves the right to adapt records based on the information that we receive through agencies and other sources.